-The default user name for the FiOS Router is "admin" (all lower case, no quotation marks).
-When logging into the FiOS Router the first time (or after restoring the FiOS Router's default settings), the user is asked to create a new user name and password.
+The default user name for the FiOS Router is "admin" and the default password is "password" (all lower case, no quotation marks).
+When logging into the FiOS Router the first time (or after restoring the FiOS Router's default settings), the user is asked to create a new user name and password after entering the default user name and password.
 Enter the new user name and password, write them down on a piece of paper, and keep it in a safe place.
 The new user name and password will be needed to access the User Interface in the future.